 - If soap and water are not readily available, an alcohol-based hand sanitizer with at least 60% alcohol may be used.
-Cover all surfaces of your hands and rub them together until they feel dry.
+Cover all surfaces of your hands and rub them together for at least 30 seconds until they feel dry.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.